 Know Before You Go: Shaka Guide's Arches National Park Tour

-- As of April 2022, Arches National Park now has timed entry with advance reservations required.
+- Arches National Park has timed entry requiring advanced reservations from April through October.
 Learn more here.

 - The tour takes between 4-6 hours to complete or more if you do all the hikes.

 - The tour has two starting points - both on Highway 191, one south of the park’s entrance and the other north - so no matter where you’re coming from, you won’t have to go out of your way to begin the tour.

 - Entrance to the Scenic Drive costs $30 per vehicle and is valid for 7 days.

 - The park’s Visitor Center is open 7:30 am to 6:00 pm April - September, 8:00 am to October - early November, and 9:00 am to 4:00 pm December - March.

 - Cell reception is spotty and there is no public wifi at the visitor center or anywhere else inside the park.
 Be sure to download the tour in wifi before you leave your hotel.